trex-paxos/trex-paxos-jvm/README.md

 * Third, explain how nodes may efficiently learn which values have been fixed.
 * Fourth, explain the leader take-over protocol, which is the most complex step that uses both `prepare` and `accept` messages.
 * Fifth, explain the durable state requirements.
-* Sixth, define the invariants of this implementation.
+* Sixth, explain the invariants and testing.
 * Seventh, provide a footnote on leader duels.

 ### First: Promises, Promises